prakritig05/OS_Kernel_Design/README.md

     - Writing this code was similar to learning a new language.
 Each function we wrote had to be carefully crafted so that it would run properly on the machine.
 3. **Creating the Multiboot Header:**
     - The **multiboot header** is a key component that tells the **GRUB bootloader** how to load the kernel.
 It’s like the **invitation** that GRUB needs to get the kernel into memory and ready to run.
-    - This step was confusing at first, but once we understood how it worked, it was like unlocking a door that led to the rest of the process. (after like 1000 hours)
+    - This step was confusing at first, but once we understood how it worked, it was like unlocking a door that led to the rest of the process.
 4. **Compiling and Linking:**
     - The next step involved **compiling** the code using GCC and **assembling** it with NASM.
 The final output had to be linked together using **LD** (the linker) to create the final **kernel binary**.
     - Compiling and linking were like **mixing ingredients** and then baking them into something solid.
-It’s where the magic happens. (we were cooked btw)
+It’s where the magic happens.
 5. **Creating the Bootable ISO:**
     - After everything was compiled and linked, we used **GRUB’s grub-mkrescue** tool to create the **bootable ISO**.
     - This step was a bit like burning a **bootable CD**, except it was all in a digital ISO file format.
 The ISO file contained everything necessary to load the kernel into memory and run it on a system.